August 2024 Bangladesh floods: 22 August

 At 6 PM, the water flow at the Dalya point was recorded at 51.50 centimeters.
 The danger level for this point is considered to be 52.15 centimeters.
 At the same time, the water flow at the Kaunia point was 28.61 centimeters, with a danger level of 29.31 centimeters.
 Compared to 3 PM, the water flow at this point increased by 0.7 centimeters at 6 PM.

 23 August

-At 9 AM, the water level of the Gomti River at the Devi Dwara point in Comilla was measured at 8.58 meters, which is 53 centimeters above the danger level.
+At 9 AM, the water level of the Gumti River at the Devi Dwara point in Comilla was measured at 8.58 meters, which is 53 centimeters above the danger level.
 At the same time, the river water was flowing at a height of 12.48 meters at the Comilla point.
-An analysis of 37 years of data from 1988 to 2024 by the Bangladesh Water Development Board (BWDB) revealed that the Gomti River had never reached such a high level.
+An analysis of 37 years of data from 1988 to 2024 by the Bangladesh Water Development Board (BWDB) revealed that the Gumti River had never reached such a high level.